ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-MDT-build-server.md

 - Right click "deployment shares" -> "open" -> MDT deployment share location (found on passwords page) -> next -> finish
 - Make changes to MDT process as required
 - Right click "MDT Deployment Share" -> Properties
-- Set "Netork (UNC) path" to the MDT deployment share location (found on passwords page).
+- Set "Network (UNC) path" to the MDT deployment share location (found on passwords page).
 Note that this **cannot** be a DFS filesystem, it must point to a real server.
 DFS shares are not supported by MDT.
 - Under "Rules" tab:
   * You will need to set paths: `SLShare` to `<logging_location>`, `SLShareDynamicLogging` to `<logging_location>\dynlogs` and `BackupShare` to `<logging_location>`.
 These are directories where logs will be written during the MDT build process, so that you can debug any failures. `<logging_location>` can be found on the passwords page.
   * Ensure user details in this file match the MDT account detailed on the passwords page